Office of the Dean of the College

 Each student has access to an administrative dean who assists with personal and/or academic matters and provides information about the many support resources available at Colgate.
-These services include support for students admitted to Colgate through the Office of Undergraduate Scholars Programs and the First Generation Initiative.
+These services include support for students admitted to Colgate through the Office of Undergraduate Scholars Programs and the First@Colgate program.
 In addition, the Office of International Student Services provides immigration and cultural adjustment support.
 The Office of Student Conduct is responsible for educating students about the expectations of living within a scholar community and for holding members of the community accountable and responsible for the choices they make.

 Colgate has a wide range of educational opportunities and the University assigns an administrative dean and a faculty academic adviser to provide guidance.

 Working collaboratively with faculty to address needs holistically, administrative deans assist students with interpretation of the University’s policies and procedures, as well as with questions pertaining to graduation requirements, leaves of absence, disciplinary matters, or emergencies or problems that may affect the quality of their academic work.
 Administrative deans are also available to assist with personal issues and may, at the request of the student, contact others in the Colgate community or elsewhere who may be better positioned to assist depending on the situation.